Kef provides you with the best marine insurance that you can find.

 Marine Insurance in Storage

-Extensions: You are covered for 60 days at the shipper’s warehouse at origin and 60 days at an approved warehouse at destination.
+Extensions: You are covered for 60 days total storage at the shipper’s warehouse at origin and/or at an approved warehouse at destination.
 To extend either, you must give notice and pay for the extension before the expiry date.

 Storage which is not in the port: If goods go to self-storage with key and access, your marine insurance ends, and it is worthwhile purchasing insurance from the warehouse.
 If goods remain in the port, go to commercial storage or self-storage with no key or access, marine insurance can be extended, and there is no need to buy insurance from the warehouse.
 If you have a key and/or access to your goods, your marine insurance ends